Last Updated on

-Things to Do during Pregnancy to have a Smart Baby
+Things to Do During Pregnancy to Have a Smart Baby

 - Eat Healthy Food: Eating healthy food that includes plenty of fruits and vegetables is crucial for the healthy development of the foetus.
 The foetal brain also requires Omega-3 fatty acids for development.
 So, include foods containing Omega-3 fatty acids in your diet, such as fish, walnuts, beans, leafy greens, hemp seeds, mustard oil, ghee, flax seeds, chia seeds, and seaweed.

-- Include Iodine In Your Diet: Iodine is an important mineral that is essential for the proper functioning of the thyroid gland.
-A deficiency of Iodine in the first trimester has been found to reduce the baby’s IQ significantly.
+- Include Iodine in Your Diet: Iodine is an important mineral that is essential for the proper functioning of the thyroid gland.
+A deficiency of iodine in the first trimester has been found to reduce the baby’s IQ significantly.
 Babies born to moms with low levels of thyroid hormone were found to be more likely to have low IQ.
-It is therefore important for pregnant women to include iodine in their diet.
+It is, therefore, important for pregnant women to include iodine in their diet.
 Iodine is found in yoghurt, milk and iodised salt.

-- Avoid Alcohol, Drugs and Nicotine: Substances like alcohol, tobacco, drugs and caffeine can cause serious developmental disorders in the developing baby.
+- Avoid Alcohol, Drugs, and Nicotine: Substances like alcohol, tobacco, drugs and caffeine can cause serious developmental disorders in the developing baby.
 They also affect foetal brain development.
-It is therefore very important to avoid exposure to such harmful substances when pregnant.
+It is, therefore, very important to avoid exposure to such harmful substances when pregnant.

-- Talk And Read To Your Baby: The foetus can hear from week 20 onwards.
+- Talk and Read to Your Baby: The foetus can hear from week 20 onwards.
 By week 25, the auditory system is completely functional.
-So by the 5th month of pregnancy, your baby can hear your voice and may even respond to increased movements.
-Studies have shown that the foetus can distinguish between voices and can recognise the mother’s voice very clearly.
+So, by the 5th month of pregnancy, your baby can hear your voice and may even respond to increased movements.
+The foetus can distinguish between voices and can recognise the mother’s voice very clearly.
 So talking, singing or reading to the baby in your womb can help in the baby’s brain development.